Srossmanreich/ConnectFour/README.md

 ***represent nice-to-haves (not MVP)

 Visual
-	- A user can see a board
+	x A user can see a board
 	- A user can see a styled board***

 Play